The Householder

-The Householder (Hindi title: Gharbar) is a 1963 film by Merchant Ivory Productions, with a screenplay by Ruth Prawer Jhabvala and James Ivory, and direction of James Ivory.
+The Householder (Hindi title: Gharbar) is a 1963 film by Merchant Ivory Productions, with direction by James Ivory (in his feature directorial debut) and a screenplay by Ivory and Ruth Prawer Jhabvala.
 It is based upon the 1960 novel of the same name by Jhabvala.

 This was the first collaboration between producer Ismail Merchant and director James Ivory, a documentary filmmaker until then.
 They went on to make nearly forty films together, many of which were written by Ruth Prawer Jhabvala, who also wrote screenplays adapted from literary classics for them, such as Henry James' The Europeans (1979) and The Bostonians (1984), E.M.
-Forsters A Room with a View (1985) and Howards End (1992), and Peter Cameron‘s The City of Your Final Destination (2009).
+Forster's A Room with a View (1985) and Howards End (1992), and Peter Cameron's The City of Your Final Destination (2009).